 • Other challenges to their individual mental health and wellbeing

-ADHD assessment, support and treatment for adults
+ADHD support and intervention for adults

 • Understand the ADHD brain